 This site is about very small, one-person houses I call

 What is a Basic Personal Shelter?...........A basic personal shelter is a very small house for one.
 I began working on small houses in the 1970s.
-For me, it was a desire to simpify.
+For me, it was a desire to simplify.
 The architect in me wanted to design the smallest, simplest house I could.
 I have kept working on them all these years.
 The internet, cell phones, and computers have made life in a small house seem much larger.
 You can now be connected to the world and not restricted to life in the small house.
-A small house is also more affordable to more people, and provides the privacy that an apartment does not.
-I believe my interest in small houses coincides with society's simplification of clothing and food also.
-I see t-shirts becoming the accepted clothing of the not too distant future.
+A small house is also affordable to more people.
+It provides privacy that an apartment does not.
+I believe my interest in small houses coincides with society's simplification of clothing and food.
+I see simple t-shirts becoming accepted clothing.
 I see food bowls replacing 3 course meals.
 My interest in small houses has always been in simplifying and affordability.
-In a BPS, I see life becoming fuller because the maintence of our home life is simpler and less time-consuming.
+In a BPS, I see life becoming fuller because the maintence of our home is simpler and less time-consuming.
 It leaves us more time to explore all the other aspects of life.
 I now see the Basic Personal Shelter as a modern house for a modern person.

 Inside the Main Room:

 There is no built-in furniture.
 Each person sets up the main room to live in as they see fit.

 This is not a "tiny house".
 This is a small house.
 The rooms are normal size.
 Just fewer of them.